erossini/agile/agile/velocity.md

 ### Solution

 #### Solution for Q1

 Velocity of SPRINT 1: 24 Story points

 - Total user stories completed in sprint 01 = 3 user stories
 - Total story points completed in sprint 01 = 3 x 8 story points -> 24 story points

 Velocity of SPRINT 2: 32 Story points

 - Total user story completed in sprint 02 = 4 user stories
-- Total story points completed in sprint 02 = 4×8 story points->32 story points
+- Total story points completed in sprint 02 = 4 × 8 story points -> 32 story points

 Velocity of SPRINT 3: 40 Story Points

 - Total user story completed in sprint 03 = 5 user stories
-- Total story points completed in sprint 03 = 5×8 story points->40 story points
+- Total story points completed in sprint 03 = 5 × 8 story points -> 40 story points

 #### Solution for Q2
 Once you know the velocity of sprint 1, 2 and 3, calculate the average of them.

 - Sprint 01: 24
 - Sprint 02: 32
 - Sprint 03: 40

-So, your average velocity of sprint is: 24+32+40/3 = 32 Story Points/Sprint
+So, your average velocity of sprint is: 24 + 32 + 40 / 3 = 32 Story Points/Sprint

 #### Solution for Q3
 Total Story points against remaining User Stories (A): 160

-Average Velocity (B): 32 Story Points/ Sprint
+Average Velocity (B): 32 Story Points / Sprint

-Forecast for the remaining effort for the Project: A/B = 160/32 = 5 Sprints with each sprint of 32 story points
+Forecast for the remaining effort for the Project: A / B = 160 / 32
+ = 5 Sprints with each sprint of 32 story points